TheArturthur/CoppermindScraper/Cosmere/Theron.md

 ## Appearance and Personality
 Theron is a tall man who wears a simple grey shirt and slacks.
 He keeps a thins sword tied around his waist.
 Like most thieves, Theron doesn't trust anyone.
-He likely would have betrayed [[Camon\|Camon]] if given the chance, but Camon betrays him he had a chance.
+He likely would have betrayed [[Camon\|Camon]] if given the chance, but Camon betrays him first.
 [[Vin\|Vin]] nearly had to use her Luck on Theron to get him to stop running his eyes up and down her body.

 ## History